What is Quick Commerce: All You Need to Know

 It is even more useful when they seek an immediate delivery of products like food ingredients or groceries.

-3. Higher profit margins
+3. Strategies for higher profit margins

 In today’s era, customers prefer convenience.